Managing Entity Fields

 In diagram or tree view, select the desired node and click on the field within the Fields section to access the Entity Field Editor.

-In list view, locate the field within the Fields tab and click the Edit icon () aligned with the field.
+In list view, locate the field within the Fields tab and click the Edit icon in line with the field.

 You can change the data type of existing entity fields, provided they refer to the same storage data type (email, URL, Hash, etc. which are all using the same string Storage data type).
 For example, changing the Email entity field from Email to String.